 As a guy trying to sell computers at retail in 1994 and 1995, the PS/2 made it awfully easy for me to sell Compaq, Dell, and HP computers.

-As a technician working in the bluest of blue shops in 1995 and 1996, I appreciated the PS/2s.
+As a technician working in the bluest of blue shops in 1995 and 1996, I appreciated the PS/2s, even if decommissioning them was a big part of my job.
 They were really sturdy, and they were easy to work on.
 Some PS/2s didn’t require any tools at all to disassemble them for upgrades or service.
 In that regard, working on them was more like working on late 1980s and early 1990s Macs than earlier PCs.

 Most PS/2s were pretty underpowered by mid 1990s standards, and I had a really hard time getting late versions of OS/2 to run well on them.
 Windows 95 didn’t run all that well on them either.
 But they were obsolete, not broken.